Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 There is a guarantee that the data is sent ordered by UTC timestamps.

-This service is used to support the Viewpoint functionality of the JHelioviewer client.
+This service is used to support the Viewpoint functionality of JHelioviewer.

 ## SAMP ##

-The SAMP messages supported by the JHelioviewer client are:
+The SAMP messages supported by JHelioviewer are:

 - `image.load.fits` -- specific FITS image;
 - `table.load.fits` -- only for ESA SOHO Science Archive tool, as JHelioviewer does not support FITS tables yet;